-If a Member is subject to Dutch corporate income tax, profits from the Shares should not be taxable because of the so-called participation exemption (article 13 (2) (c) of the Dutch corporate income tax Act).
-It is not completely clear, however, whether the participation exemption applies, as - pursuant to the ruling of December 2, 1975 with the Dutch tax authorities - Oikocredit is regarded for Dutch corporate income tax purposes, in discrepancy with its legal form, as an association that does not carry on a trade or business rather than as a cooperative society.
-In case the participation exemption does not apply, profits would be taxable at the standard Dutch corporate income tax rates.
+If a Member is subject to Dutch corporate income tax, profits from the Shares should not be taxable because of the socalled participation exemption (article 13 (2) (c) of the Dutch corporate income tax Act).
+It is not completely clear, however, whether the participation exemption applies, as - pursuant to the ruling of December 2, 1975 with the Dutch tax authorities - Oikocredit is regarded for Dutch corporate income tax purposes, in discrepancy with its legal form, as an association that does not carry on a trade or business rather than a cooperative association.
+In case the participation exemption does not apply, dividend received from Oikocredit and capital gains realised on the disposal of Shares would be taxable at the standard Dutch corporate income tax rates of up to 25.50%.